Key Takeaways

 - Military and government application: Essential for storage and transport at testing sites and deployment areas in order to meet stringent safety standards for electromagnetic interference and vibration resistance exercises.

 Dry containers are used to transport and store non-perishable or dry items.
-In fact, dry containers are mainly suited to products that aren’t liquid, gas, or hazardous if mishandled.
+In shipping logistics, a “dry load” refers to any shipment of non-temperature-sensitive goods carried in a standard container, as opposed to a “reefer load,” which requires continuous refrigeration throughout transit.
+Dry containers are mainly suited to products that aren’t liquid, gas, or hazardous if mishandled.
 For example:

 - Books and paper products.